ncontiero/dkcutter/docs/advanced/hooks.md

 # Hooks

 DKCutter hooks are scripts executed at specific stages during the project generation process.
-They are Javascript, facilitating automated tasks like data validation, pre-processing, and post-processing.
-These hooks are instrumental in customizing the generated project structure and executing initial setup tasks.
+They can be Javascript or Typescript, facilitating automated tasks like data validation, pre-processing and post-processing.
+These hooks are critical for customizing the generated project structure and performing initial configuration tasks.

 ## Types of Hooks